Baby Boomer Influence On Home Design

 With a population of 75+ million homeowners, baby boomers command a strong influence on current home design.
 Like the millennial generation, they have specific lifestyle needs that can be incorporated in home design by architects, interior designers and builders alike.
 By analyzing current trends and predicting future needs, home design professionals can create homes for their clients that accommodate their lifestyle and needs for many years.

 By asking pertinent questions, design professionals can positively affect current trends for home design that allows baby boomers to remain in their homes longer while gracefully aging in place.

 Overall, home design trends merge with the needs of baby boomers to create homes that are long lasting and beautiful.
-For more information on how ACM Design can help you custom design your next home or renovate your existing home, contact us at firstname.lastname@example.org or call 828-684-9884.
+For more information on how ACM Design can help you custom design your next home or renovate your existing home, check out our Universal Design and Aging in Place section or contact us at firstname.lastname@example.org or call 828-684-9884.